Revisiting the first-order QCD phase transition in dense strong interaction matter: Interface effect in the spinodal decomposition region

+It is well known that the interface would induce the supercooling and overheating phenomena during the first-order phase transition.
+For QCD phase transition, a possible outcome from that is the formation of interface between the coexistent Nambu and Wigner phase~\cite{Ke:2013wga,Gao:2016hks,Mei:2025ein}.
+The investigation on QCD thermodynamic quantities in the previous section allows us to gain further sights on the formation of such an inhomogeneous structure, and especially on the implicit influence of liquid-gas phase transition on that at low temperature.

+A schematic picture of the interface formation is shown in the left panel of \Cref{fig:interface}.
+On each side of the interface, we have the homogenous Nambu phase and Wigner phase, which share the same chemical potential and pressure under the thermodynamic equilibrium.
+This follows exactly the coexistence condition described by the Maxwell construction as mentioned in the previous section, hence the baryon density at the interface boundary correspond to:

-Secondly, the net density $n_{B}^{}(\spatial{r})$ changes gradually with respect to the spatial coordinate $\spatial{r}$ from $n_{B,N}^{\textrm{MC}}$ to $n_{B,W}^{\textrm{MC}}$ when crossing the whole interface.
-A sketch of such an interface structure is shown in the left panel of \Cref{fig:interface}.
-We specifically show the case for a negative density gradient $\mathrm{d}n_{B}^{}/\mathrm{d}r$ with respect to the interface normal $r$, which represents a bubble with dense core.
+respectively.
+While inside the interface, the baryon density changes gradually from one to another together with the chemical potential, with respect to the spatial coordinate $\spatial{r}$.
+In \Cref{fig:interface} we specifically show the case for a negative density gradient $\mathrm{d}n_{B}^{}/\mathrm{d}r$ with respect to the interface normal direction $r$.
 The inhomogeneous distribution of the density $n_{B}^{}(\spatial{r})$ shall minimise the total free energy of the interface, which can be solved by considering the stationary condition:

 for an arbitrary variation on the density distribution $\delta n_{B}^{}(\spatial{r})$, with $f(\spatial{r})$ the corresponding free energy density.
-We explicitly adopt the phenomenological model developed in~\cite{Randrup:2009gp} for the total energy density, which takes into account the inhomogeneous effect:
+We explicitly adopt the phenomenological model developed in Ref.~\cite{Randrup:2009gp} for the total energy density, which takes into account the inhomogeneous effect:

 The bulk energy density satisfies:

 for the variation on the density distribution.
 The chemical potential $\mu_{B}^{}$ as a function of the net-density $n_{B}^{}$ shall take input from the results under a homogeneous configuration, which has been given in~\Cref{fig:net-density}.
 The quadratic gradient term in \Eq{eq:free-energy-dist} describes the inhomogeneous contribution to the energy density, with a constant $C$ specified by the net-baryon density $n_{B,c}$ and energy density $\epsilon_c$ at the CEP, together with the thickness of the interface $a$: